A Gaza ceasefire is the closest it has been in months. Here’s what we know

 By Christian Edwards and Lauren Kent, CNN

-(CNN) — US President Donald Trump says he’s “optimistic” a ceasefire deal in Gaza could be agreed next week after Hamas announced that it had “submitted a positive response” to a proposal for a 60-day truce with Israel.
+(CNN) — US President Donald Trump has voiced confidence that a ceasefire deal in Gaza could be agreed this week after Hamas announced that it had “submitted a positive response” to a proposal for a 60-day truce with Israel.

-“We have to get it over with,” Trump said Friday.
-“We have to do something about Gaza.”
+Israeli Prime Minister Benjamin Netanyahu is set to meet Trump in Washington on Monday and, while Israel and Hamas have long had conflicting demands that negotiators have been unable to bridge, for the first time in months an agreement seems within reach.

-Israel and Hamas have long had conflicting demands that negotiators have been unable to bridge, but with both now agreeing the revised proposal, for the first time in months an agreement seems within reach.
+“I think there’s a good chance we have a deal with Hamas during the week, during the coming week, pertaining to quite a few of the hostages,” Trump told reporters in New Jersey on Sunday.

 The renewed efforts gathered steam following a truce between Iran and Israel but also reflect US pressure and a shift in Israel’s war goals.
 Here’s what to know.